 Point-to-point integration builds direct connections between each system pair, creating maintenance complexity that grows exponentially as platforms are added.
 MortgageExchange uses a centralized hub with rules-based routing, so every system connects once to the platform.
 ABT maintains all connectors, handles vendor API changes, and monitors data flow continuously as a managed service.

 MortgageExchange creates a single source of truth by validating data at the point of transfer and logging every transaction.
 When examiners ask how a value moved from origination to servicing, the credit union produces timestamped integration logs instead of relying on staff testimony.
-This automated audit trail reduces exam prep time and lowers the risk of findings related to data inconsistencies.
+The NCUA's 2026 Supervisory Priorities letter (26-CU-01) specifically directs examiners to assess governance, vendor management, and security frameworks supporting payment-system operations, which is exactly what an integration log provides.